pobradovic08/PyTR/README.md

 DNS PTR updater collects interface (IP address, IF-MIB::ifName) details for a given list of devices, checks and updates PTR RR for those IP addresses.
-Resulting PTR has a form of:

-`hostname-ifname.domain.example`

-DNS PTR updater features _Connectors_ for importing and exporting list fo devices or existing PTR lists from/to 3rd party data sources.
+DNS PTR updater features [_Connectors_](#connectors) for importing and exporting list of devices or existing PTR lists from/to 3rd party data sources.
 Currently implemented connectors:
 - Observium (requires MySQL database access)

-It also features flexible JSON configuration file for simple implementation of rules for:
+It features flexible JSON configuration file for simple implementation of rules for:
 - Ignoring devices or/and interfaces (regexp matching of hostname or `ifName`)
 - Ignoring IP addresses (matching prefixes in CIDR notation — `192.0.2.0/24`)